shashank1696/KC-Housing-Data/README.md

 ## Elbow curve:
 ![elbow_curve_kc_housinf](https://user-images.githubusercontent.com/44108439/50799621-c8215200-1302-11e9-8f7e-ed70beb19d02.png)
 - WSS: Weighted Sum Statistic
+- With the help of Elbow curve, we can decide on the value of k.
+In this case, we can take the value of k as 8.
 ## Conclusions:
 Accuracy for kmeans cluster analysis is 0.290830730293 i.e., when Silhoutte score for k=8.